Air Conditioner Products Terms & Conditions | LG Singapore

 Promotion Period: 07 July 2023 to 31 December 2023

-Promotion: Additional 5 years extended warranty in addition to normal warranty period
+Promotion: Additional 4 years extended warranty period for air conditioner’s parts only in addition to normal warranty period

 Promotions Terms & Conditions